Don't Let the Medium Dictate a Purpose for the Message

 Simulacra and Simulacrum by Jean Baudrillard is the second.
 Initially, I read the first couple of pages, skipped through, and said to myself, “Hmmm, there isn’t much here, he's really just on a soapbox screaming the media ruined everything.
 Very much Howard Beale peak messianic media personality.
 I should just read Borges.
 But Baudrillard uses a metaphor at the beginning of the book(taken from Borges), essentially saying the map of a nation can become more expansive than the nation itself.

-If McCluhan ‘s notion of an idea means the superimposition of an idea’s original context with what can be derived from the idea, then what comes next is the perpetuation of the necessity of the idea, becoming future propaganda for itself through whatever reason deemed necessary.
-This [review](https://irfanajvazi.substack.com/p/baudrillards-simulacra-and-simulation?s=r) of Simulacra and Simulacrum has a nice summary.
+If McLuhan ‘s notion of an idea means the superimposition of an idea’s original context with what can be derived from the idea, then what comes next is the perpetuation of the necessity of the idea, becoming future propaganda for itself through whatever reason deemed necessary.
+This review of Simulacra and Simulacrum has a nice summary.

 What drives the mapping of lived experience onto technology?